How do I register for camp?

 Can a camper be in the same cabin as his/her friend?

-You can send Bunk Notes through our Bunk1 system accessed through My Account.
+Family and friends can send Bunk Notes through our Bunk1 system accessed through My Account.

 Please help us keep LLYC a safe and positive environment for campers!